cleesmith/picamera_motion_socket_flask/README.markdown

-wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol and the new Pigun module (set trigger=hair), name it Annie or Wyatt, imagine the fun while bringing the groceries inside while being fired at by your own robot
+wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol and the new Pigun module (be sure to set trigger=hair), name it Annie or Wyatt, imagine the fun while bringing the groceries inside while being fired at by your own robot

 ***